datacamp/courses-introduction-to-python/chapter4.md

 # Import the numpy package as np

-# Create a Numpy array from baseball: np_baseball
+# Create a numpy array from baseball: np_baseball

 # Print out type of np_baseball